Guthega Dam

 Guthega Dam is a concrete gravity dam with an uncontrolled spillway across the Snowy River in the Snowy Mountains of New South Wales, Australia.
 The dam's main purpose is the storage of water used in the generation of hydro-power.
 It was the first of sixteen major dams to be completed for the Snowy Mountains Scheme, a vast hydroelectricity and irrigation complex constructed in south-east Australia between 1949 and 1974 now run by Snowy Hydro.

 The impounded reservoir is called Guthega Pondage.

 Location and features

 Guthega dam is one of the sixteen major dams of the Snowy Mountains Scheme.
 It was completed in 1955 and is located 5 km northwest of Perisher Valley, in the Kosciuszko National Park.
-The dam was constructed by Semler Engineering based on engineering plans developed under contract by the Snowy Mountains Hydroelectric Authority, with Albert Francis Ronalds as Chief Civil Designing Engineer.
+The dam was constructed by Semler Engineering based on engineering plans developed under contract by the Snowy Mountains Hydroelectric Authority, with Albert Francis Ronalds as Chief Civil Design Engineer.

 The dam wall, comprising 44100 m3 of concrete, is 34 m high and 139 m long.
 The uncontrolled spillway is capable of discharging reservoir overflow at rates up to 1416 m3/s.
-At 100% capacity the dam wall holds back 1604 ML of water with a surface area of 19.4 ha The catchment area is 91 km2, including the Guthega river, Pounds creek, Farm creek and the upper reaches of the Snowy River.
+At 100% capacity the dam wall holds back 1604 ML of water with a surface area of 19.4 ha.
+The catchment area is 91 km2, including the Guthega river, Pounds creek, Farm creek and the upper reaches of the Snowy River.